alexandru-cohal/RaceResultsVisualizer/README.md

       * The race pace shall be introduced in the format ```HH:MM:SS```, where H represents a digit of the hour value, M represents a digit of the minute value, S represents a digit of the second value.
     * The column "gpxfilename" shall contain the name of the file containing the logged data during the race (i.e. location, elevation, timestamp).
       * The name of the file shall be introduced as a string delimited by double quotes and shall include the ".gpx" extension.
-* The plots shall show the following information:
+* The plots displayed by the WebApp shall show the following information:
   * After selecting a category of races from a dropdown list (i.e. 5 & 6 km, 10 km, all races):
     * Plot_1 shall show the evolution of the pace for all the races from the selected category.
   * Plot_2 shall show the number of races for each race distance.